Artikel 1. Definitions

 13.2.
-If the agreement is dissolved, The Trademark Office’s claims against the client will become immediately due and payable.
-If The Trademark Office suspends compliance with its obligations, it will retain its claims by law and under the contract.
+If the agreement is dissolved, Trademark Office B.V.’s claims against the client will become immediately due and payable.
+If Trademark Office B.V. suspends compliance with its obligations, it will retain its claims by law and under the contract.

 13.3.
-The Trademark Office cannot be held liable for any losses suffered by the client as a result of The Trademark Office prematurely dissolving the agreement or suspending its performance of the agreement.
+Trademark Office B.V. cannot be held liable for any losses suffered by the client as a result of Trademark Office B.V. prematurely dissolving the agreement or suspending its performance of the agreement.

 Artikel 14.
 Liability

 14.1.
-The Trademark Office cannot be obliged to pay compensation for any losses that have been directly or indirectly caused by:
+Trademark Office B.V. cannot be obliged to pay compensation for any losses that have been directly or indirectly caused by:

 - an occurrence that is factually beyond its control and therefore cannot be imputed to its acts or omissions, as specified in article 15 of these general conditions;